FunkyKingston/heroku-tensorflow-serving-deployment/README.md

 Thus, the entrypoint script starts the tensorflow_model_server and tells it to receive requests using its REST API on the *$PORT* designated by Heroku (in other words, we cannot use the default 8501).

-In the Dockerfile we have could specify environment variables `MODEL_BASE_PATH` and `MODEL_NAME`.
-They are used as input when starting tensorflow_model_server, and will affect the URL to which we send requests, and can be used to clarify what model we are communicating with.
+In the Dockerfile we can specify environment variables `MODEL_BASE_PATH` and `MODEL_NAME`.
+They are used as input when starting tensorflow_model_server, and will affect the URL to which we send requests.
+Thus, they can be used to clarify what model we are communicating with.
 For this example, however, they are just set as their defaults, `/models` and `model`, respectively.

 ### Choosing a TensorFlow model and copying it into the image